Addiction Treatment Programs

 Outpatient programs typically represent a step-down from IOP.
 After completing an IOP in Colorado, patients may enter into an outpatient program, which offers less intensive services but helps them stay on track with their sobriety.

 While each IOP is different, intensive outpatient program guidelines generally dictate two things: clients must be in good physical health and able to participate in nine hours of on-site therapy per week.
 Being in good health usually requires a client to undergo medically assisted detox and inpatient care before participating in an IOP.
 While it is recommended that a client participates in the full continuum of care (medical detox through outpatient), The Recovery Village at Palmer Lake does not require clients to have completed higher levels of care.
 Some clients may have undergone treatment in another Colorado addiction treatment center before coming to The Recovery Village at Palmer Lake.

 Intensive outpatient program guidelines emphasize:

-If you are interested in the intensive outpatient program at The Recovery Village Palmer Lake, call our facility today.
-A caring representative will talk through your situation with you and recommend either an IOP program or a different level of care.
-Your recovery is possible — call today to get started on the path to healing.
+If you are located in the Denver or Colorado Springs area and are interested in the intensive outpatient program at The Recovery Village at Palmer Lake, call our facility today.
+A caring representative will talk through your situation with you and recommend either an IOP or a different level of care.
+Your recovery is possible — call today to get started on the path toward healing.